Reactor neutrino physics potentials of cryogenic pure-CsI crystal: experimental results analysis

 We compare our results with other crystal detectors in literature as shown in Fig.~$\ref{LY_Graph}$.
 Experiments using doped crystals featured light yields smaller than 20~p.e./keV$_{\rm ee}$.
-Recent result in Ref.~\cite{Ding:2022jjm} used a 0.6$\times$0.6$\times$1.0 cm$^3$ cryogenic pure CsI crystal readout by SiPM chips and achieved about 43~p.e./keV$_{\rm ee}$.
-It's not trivial to perform apple-to-apple comparison between our results with it due to two aspects.
-The self-absorption in the small crystal could be ignored but can not in our 5$\times$5$\times$5 cm$^3$ detector.
-In addition, the cross talk effect was not corrected in Ref.~\cite{Ding:2022jjm}.
-To the best of our current knowledge, we achieved the highest light yield among all similar scintillator detectors.
+Recent results in Ref.~\cite{Ding:2022jjm} used a 0.6$\times$0.6$\times$1.0 cm$^3$ cryogenic pure CsI crystal readout by SiPM chips and achieved about 43~p.e./keV$_{\rm ee}$.
+It's not trivial to perform an apple-to-apple comparison between our results with it because the CT effect was not corrected in Ref.~\cite{Ding:2022jjm}.

+Conclusively, to our current knowledge, we achieved one of the highest light yields among all similar scintillator detectors. we measured a 30.1~p.e./keVee light yield of pure CsI crystal with SiPM readout at V$_{bias}$ = 37~V, corresponding to a V$_{over voltage} \approx$ 5.2~V. V$_{over voltage}$ is the difference between the supplying bias and the breakdown voltage.

+However, the energy resolution under this high voltage is not satisfactory enough because CT and AP events are dominating the signals with increasing voltage.
+In contrast, it is convinced that V$_{bias}$ = 35~V, corresponding to a V$_{over voltage} \approx$ 3.2~V, is a better choice since the detector shows a good resolution and a good light yield simultaneously.
+In the next section, the calculation of the CE$\nu$NS detection potentials would be based on the condition of V$_{bias}$ = 35~V.